Criminal Law Act 1826: Section 28

 The words of enactment at the start were repealed by the Statute Law Revision (No. 2) Act 1890.

 The words "the Crown Court" were substituted by section 56(1) of, and paragraph 2 of Schedule 8 to, the Courts Act 1971.
-This was consequential on the creation of the Crown Court and the abolition of its predecessors by that Act.
+This was consequential on the creation of the Crown Court and the abolition of its predecessors by that act.

 The words "an arrestable offence" (which are not printed in the amended text above because they have been replaced) and the words "that offence" were substituted by section 10(1) of, and paragraph 3(1) of Schedule 2 to, the Criminal Law Act 1967.
 This was consequential on the creation of the classification arrestable offence by that Act.
 The words "an indictable offence" were substituted for the words "an arrestable offence" by section 111 of, and paragraph 39 of Part 3 of Schedule 7 to, the Serious Organised Crime and Police Act 2005.
 This was consequential on the abolition of the classification arrestable offence by that act.

+In section 21, the words " or information ", in both places, and the words " felony or ", and in section 28, the words from " and where any person " to " herein-before mentioned ", were repealed for England and Wales by section 10(2) of, and part III of schedule 3 to, the Criminal Law Act 1967, which came into force on 1 January 1968.

 The words after "and where any Person shall appear to any Court of Sessions of the Peace, to have been active in or towards the Apprehension of any Party charged with receiving Stolen Property knowing the same to have been stolen, such Court shall have Power to order Compensation to such Person in the same Manner as the other Courts herein-before mentioned" were repealed by sections 10(1) and (2) of, and paragraph 3(1) of Schedule 2 to, and Part III of Schedule 3 to, the Criminal Law Act 1967.

 The proviso to this section was repealed by the Statute Law (Repeals) Act 1998.